-Jessica Hamar Martínez is a research associate at the Pew Research Center.
+Jessica Hamar Martínez is a senior researcher at the Pew Research Center.
 She contributes to the center’s polling on religion in the U.S., with an emphasis on religion and the Latino community.
 Before joining the Pew Research Center, Martínez worked as a project manager at the Center for the Study of Latino Religion and the Center for the Study of Religion and Society, both at the University of Notre Dame.
 Martínez received a doctorate and a master’s degree in sociology from the University of Arizona.
 She is a contributing author of Pew Research Center reports such as The Shifting Religious Identity of Latinos in the United States, Latinos, Religion and Campaign 2012 and When Labels Don’t Fit: Hispanics and Their Views of Identity.